 Policy on Use of Financial Derivatives: The Localism Act 2011 includes a general power competence that removes the uncertain legal position over English local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment).
 These instruments are used by organisations to manage exposure to interest rate or exchange rate fluctuations.
 Although this change does not apply to Wales, the latest CIPFA Code requires authorities to clearly state their policy on the use of derivatives in the annual strategy.
-In the absence of any explicit legal power to do so, the Council will not use standalone financial derivatives transactions such as swaps, forwards, futures and options.
-Derivatives embedded into loans and investments including pooled funds and forward starting transactions may be used and the risks they present will be managed in line with the overall treasury risk management strategy.
+In the absence of any legislative power, the Council's policy is not to enter into standalone financial derivatives within loans and investments including pooled funds and forward starting transactions may be used and the risks they present will be managed in line with the overall treasury risk management strategy.

-Investment Advisers: The Council appointed Arlingclose Limited following a tender exercise in August 2016, as treasury management advisers to provide advice and information relating to its borrowing and investment activities.
+Investment Advisers: The Council has appointed Arlingclose Limited as treasury management advisers to provide advice and information relating to its borrowing and investment activities.
 The quality of this service is controlled by having regular meetings with the advisers and regularly reviewing the service provided.

 Investment of Money Borrowed in Advance of Need: The Welsh Government maintains that the borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity, however, the Council could potentially borrow in advance of need where this is expected to provide the best long term value for money.
-Since amounts borrowed will be invested until spent, the Council is aware that it will be exposed to the risk of loss of the borrowed sums, and the risk that investment and borrowing interest rates may change in the intervening period.
+Since amounts borrowed will be invested until spent, the -Council is aware that it will be exposed to the risk of loss of the borrowed sums, and the risk that investment and borrowing interest rates may change in the intervening period.
 These risks will be managed as part of the Council's overall management of its treasury risks.

 The Council has an integrated Treasury Management Strategy and borrowing is not linked to the financing of specific items of expenditure.
-The Council's Capital Financing Requirement (CFR) as at 1 January 2017 was in excess of the actual debt of the Council (as detailed in the Prudential Indicators in Schedule A) indicating there was no borrowing in advance of need.
+The Council's Capital Financing Requirement (CFR) as at 1 January 2016 was in excess of the actual debt of the Council (as detailed in the Prudential Indicators in Schedule A) indicating there was no borrowing in advance of need.